Fight Unpaid Overtime in Los Angeles: Get a Los Angeles Overtime Lawyer

-Most employees in Los Angeles are entitled to overtime pay when they work more than 8 hours in a day, more than 40 hours in a week or more than 6 days in a week.
+Most employees in Los Angeles are entitled to overtime pay when they work more than 8 hours in a day, more than 40 hours in a week, or more than 6 days in a week.
 Unfortunately, many employers do not voluntarily comply with their overtime pay requirements.
-If your employer has underpaid you, you should hire an experienced Los Angeles overtime lawyer to help you assert your legal rights.
+If your employer has underpaid you, you should hire an experienced attorney to help you assert your legal rights.

 At Attorneys For Employees, we have helped numerous employees enforce their right to overtime pay.
 Our lawyers are well-versed in the protections that apply under the Fair Labor Standards Act (FLSA) and the California Labor Code.
 We can accurately calculate the compensation you are owed, and if your employer has underpaid you, we can help you hold your employer accountable.

-Understanding Your Right to Overtime Pay in Los Angeles
+Overtime Pay Rules for LA Workers: Understanding Your Overtime Rights in Los Angeles

 Just as employers in California must pay the state’s (or their city’s or county’s) minimum wage, they must also comply with the state’s overtime pay requirements.
 These requirements exist under the California Labor Code.
 Specifically, Section 510 of the California Labor Code requires employers to pay overtime as follows: